material-motion/material-motion/specifications/motion-family.md

 Bridge families often use delegation in order to connect the external system to the runtime's activity state.

-## Composition families
+### Composition families

-A composition family is one that emits new plans in reaction to specific events.
+Emits new plans in reaction to specific events.

 Composition families eventually reduce down to one or more delegation families.